wp-plugins/wp-ultimate-recipe/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

+= 2.0.9 =
+Fix release, no new features

 = 2.0.8 =
 Update to fix your recipe metadata